How does a Star Tour work?

 Are you familiar with providing stargazing at resorts, hotels, and event properties for corporate and group events?

 We are very familiar with all major locations in Arizona and can help to coordinate stargazing for your event.
-Over 7 years we have entertained 600+ corporate groups and are regularly requested back by many Fortune 500 companies as part of their annual events.
-Ask your event planner and we are more than likely a preferred vendor with them as well as with every major corporate DMC in Arizona.
+Over the last decade we have entertained 900+ corporate groups and are regularly requested back by many Fortune 100 & 500 companies as part of their annual events.
+We accommodate groups of 1 – 2,000 and can provide multiple telescopes and astronomers.
+Ask your event planner or event property and we are more than likely a preferred vendor with them as well as with every major corporate destination management company and entertainment agency in Arizona.

 Is the tour appropriate for all ages?

 We welcome stargazers of any age.
 Typically kids 6 years and older can appreciate and be engaged by the tour.
 A step ladder is provided for kids to see through the telescope and bench seats for everyone to relax on for private star tours.
-Bench seats for corporate or group tours provided only on special request and can seat up to 16 people.
+Bench seats for corporate or group tours provided only on special request and can seat up to 30 people.
+Our telescopes are ergonomically designed, making them the easiest to observe through, no matter your age or height.

 Do you give tours outside of the Tucson area?

-Yes, we cover Phoenix and Sedona for an additional travel fee and frequent all major resorts and event properties for group and corporate events.
+Yes, we cover Phoenix, Scottsdale, Paradise Valley, Sedona, etc, for an additional travel fee and frequent all major resorts and event properties across Arizona for group and corporate events.

 What makes Arizona such a great location for viewing the stars?

-The desert climate, clear skies, light ordinances, steady atmosphere and mountains make it an ideal haven for stargazing, providing HD views of the stars.
+The desert climate, clear sky, weather, light ordinances, steady atmosphere and mountains make it an ideal haven for stargazing, providing high definition views of the stars throughout the year.

-What happens if its cloudy on the day of a tour?
+What happens if there are clouds/rain forecasted on the day of a star tour?

 Do we need to provide access to power outlets to run the computerized telescopes?